Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/character-usage.md

 ---

-## Unified Character Loader
+## Unified Character Template Renderer
 Requirements:
 Have a [Unified Character Type](xref:unified-character-type) and at least one [Unified Character Template](xref:character-templates#unified-character-template) Setup.

-The [Unified Character Loader](xref:BlazerTech.CharacterManagement.Components.UnifiedCharacterLoader) component can be used to create and load a character from a **Unified Character Template**.
+The [Unified Character Renderer](xref:BlazerTech.CharacterManagement.Components.UnifiedCharacterTemplateRenderer) component can be used to create and load a character from a **Unified Character Template**.
 - Add the script to a game object.
 - Set **Renderer** and optionally **Animator** references.
 - Set Loading Settings.